NickiRom/MLsandbox/README.rst

    $ cd MLsandbox

-3. set up virtual environment within MLsandbox (if virtualenv is not yet installed, start with pip install virtualenv)
+3. set up virtual environment within MLsandbox

+   - if virtualenv is not yet installed, start with pip install virtualenv
+   - if virtualenv is giving an error, see bottom of README for alternate option

    $ virtualenv venv

 4. start virtual environment